null

 • Choose dahlias that will grow well in the space you have available for them.

-• Plant dahlias in full sun (with some afternoon shade where it's hot) in the spring.
+• Plant dahlias in full sun in the spring.

-• Place stakes next to the tubers at the time of planting or when the plants are small.
+• Place stakes next to dahlia tubers at the time of planting or when the plants are small.

-• Water plants once they begin to grow, keeping the soil about as moist as a wrung-out sponge.
+• Water dahlias once they begin to grow, keeping the soil about as moist as a wrung-out sponge.

-Dahlia blooms can be as large as a dinner plate or as small as a golf ball.
-There are single dahlias (with one row of petals and a big center), double dahlias (with lots of petals in multiple rows), or even pom-pom shaped dahlias.
+Dahlia blooms come in all sizes and many colors.
+They can be as large as a dinner plate or as small as a golf ball.
+There are single flowers with one row of petals and a big center, double flowers with lots of petals in multiple rows, or even pom-pom shaped dahlia flowers.
 You'll find them in shades of pink, purple, red, yellow, orange, and white—some are even multi-colored.
 In other words, there are many different varieties!
 Dahlias are beautiful as cut flowers and last for several days in a vase, and you'll often see them included in wedding bouquets.

 It's no surprise, then, that there are dahlia societies and clubs, dahlia shows, and dahlia collectors.
 Start growing dahlias and you might find yourself swept up in the urge to find and nurture hard-to-find varieties.
 No two look just alike and they're all gorgeous, so who could blame you?